end-of-term/eot2024/seed-lists/README.md

 * Ukraine-US-embassy-20250225.xlsx.
 2596 seeds from the US Embassy in Ukraine web site.
 * NSF_policy-20250227.xlsx.
 2762 seeds from NSF. lots of primary docs and MANY from the /policies subdirectory.
 * NIH_record-20250307.xlsx.
 2559 seeds (PDF and HTML) from the NIH news site (aka “house organ”), the NIH Record.
+* DOD_photos_20250310.xlsx.
+4782 seeds of images and metadata of photos from the DOD multimedia database.
+* NASA-SCIENCE-20250310.xlsx.
+2200 seeds from NASA with Special Emphasis on Science.NASA.gov.

 ### Internet Archive seeds
 Seeds supplied by Antoine McGrath of Internet Archive: